SamGalanakis/FlowCompare/README.md

 All dependencies are listed in the environment.yml file in the root directory and can be loaded through anaconda.
 Code has only been tested on linux.
-Training was performed on an A100-40GB GPU so lower memory gpu's will likely require changing the at least the batch size in the configs.
+Training was performed on an A100-40GB GPU so lower memory gpu's will likely require changing at least the batch size in the configs.

-For the pretrained models, preprocessed data the following folder must be [downloaded](https://drive.google.com/drive/folders/1nF8r-ij3aJ-MQGxJa7b3mrcjofDq40LU?usp=sharing) and put in a 'save' folder in the root directory.
-Html files that render full 3D versions of the examples found in the report can be found in the examples folder.
+For the pretrained models and preprocessed data the following folder must be [downloaded](https://drive.google.com/drive/folders/1nF8r-ij3aJ-MQGxJa7b3mrcjofDq40LU?usp=sharing) and put in a 'save' folder in the root directory.
+Html files that render full 3D versions of the examples found in the report are in the examples folder.
-The original data is provided by Cyclomedia and is not made available, the provided data is a significantly downsampled version as detailed in the accompanying report.
+The original data was provided by Cyclomedia and is not made available.
+The provided data is what was used for training and is a significantly downsampled version as detailed in the accompanying report.

 ## Pretrained models - configs